Clastify logo

 Image

 The two pneumocyte types deal with different problems.
-Type I pneumocytes keep the diffusion distance minimal.
+Type I pneumocytes keep diffusion distance minimal.
 Type II pneumocytes secrete surfactant.
-The alveolus needs both to work properly.
+The alveolus depends on both.

 Contractile cells need contractile machinery

-A myofibril is a cylindrical contractile structure within muscle cells or fibres, made of regularly arranged protein filaments that shorten during contraction.
+A myofibril is a cylindrical contractile structure inside muscle cells or fibres, made from regularly arranged protein filaments that shorten during contraction.
 Cardiac muscle cells and striated muscle fibres both contain many myofibrils.
-The light and dark bands in these myofibrils give the tissue a striated appearance under the microscope.
+Under the microscope, their light and dark bands give the tissue a striated appearance.

 Image